trrapp12-ironyard/Why-won-t-my-footer-go-down-to-the-bottom-/README.md

 ###The symptoms of the problem
 ***
-So I was having a problem today that was quite a thorn in my side, if by thorn I mean a giant wooden stake grinding into my side reminding me that the CSS gods are only appeased by blood sacrifices.
+So I was having a problem today that was quite a thorn in my side, and when I say "thorn" I mean "a giant wooden stake grinding into my side reminding me that the CSS gods are only appeased by blood sacrifices."

 So here was my situation.
 I had built out my html and put my footer at the very bottom where all good footers go.
 But it wouldn't stay there.